AmanThuL/lumin/README.md

-# MyD3D12Engine
+# MyD3D12Renderer
-A C++ application with DirectX 12 API and shaders
+A C++ rendering engine with DirectX 12 API and shaders